sVathis/ebay-watchlist-calendar/README.md

  * create an Resource Group where all resources required for this function will belong
  * create a Storage Account, required by the Azure Functions framework
  * create the Azure Function App
+ * create a Key Vault
- * securely upload to Azure all eBay credentials as [App settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings)
+ * securely upload to Key Vault all eBay credentials
- * will fetch these app settings locally so that can be used for local function execution.
+ * will fetch these credentials as [App settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings) locally so that can be used for local function execution.
+However, per [this bug](https://github.com/Azure/Azure-Functions/issues/1291) Key Vault secrets can not be referenced locally, for now.

 After bootstraping, the Azure Function can be executed locally (always within your Python virtual environment) as follows: